-The 1850 Bald Hills One Room Schoolhouse, located on Horseblock Road in Farmingville, was the first one-room schoolhouse in Farmingville, Long Island, New York.
+The 1850 Bald Hill One Room Schoolhouse, located on Horseblock Road in Farmingville, was the first one-room schoolhouse in Farmingville, Long Island, New York.
 It served the Farmingville and Holtsville communities.
-The one room Greek Revival 1850 Schoolhouse served the community of Farmingville from 1850 to 1929.
+The one-room Greek Revival 1850 Schoolhouse served the community of Farmingville from 1850 to 1929.

 Teachers who did not live locally would room within student homes.
 11 teachers lived in Farmingville through the years.

 In later years, the children pledged the Allegiance to the Flag and prayed each morning.
 Bible readings were also held as the Bible was used for many lessons.
-The students of the one room school house were probably better prepared to read the literary works of writers such as Walt Whitman.
-Operas, hymns and Greek choruses were a normal part of the general education.
+The students of the one-room schoolhouse were probably better prepared to read the literary works of writers such as Walt Whitman.
+Operas, hymns, and Greek choruses were a normal part of general education.

 Click on the link for a one-page document describing the 1850 Schoolhouse: 1850 Bald Hill School House

 Click here to learn about our VIRTUAL ONE-ROOM SCHOOLHOUSE TOUR & COURSE!

 Learn about other one-room schoolhouses across the United States.
 Click here.